 A growing cohort of seniors are working well past the retirement age, and not because they want to, but because they have to.
 With this, early retirement has become somewhat of a unicorn.
 Many Canadian seniors are retiring in poverty, or with a barely livable income.
 There are many reasons for this, including but not … Continue reading Retiring on a Low Income: Plain Language Advice

-I am often disheartened by the politics attached to the defining , and ownership of “art” (and the historical and painful baggage attached to most well known pieces of art).
-With this being so, I have often shied away from frequenting the larger galleries (and museums) , choosing instead to seek out the smaller, lesser … Continue reading Making Time For Art: Two Artists Worth Knowing About
+I am often disheartened by the history and politics attached to the defining , and ownership of “art” (i.e. who gets to own and preserve cultural artifacts/art).
+With this being so, I have often shied away from frequenting (and by default promoting) the larger galleries (and museums) , choosing instead to seek out the smaller, … Continue reading Making Time For Art: Two Artists Worth Knowing About

 Voting matters!
 And, just as important as voting is “understanding” what you are voting for.
 Take some time to find out about each federal party (i.e. visit their websites, research their political track records, etc.).
 While October 19, 2015 is Election Day, this is not the only day that you have to vote.
 Elections Canada tries … Continue reading October 19th Is Election Day!
 Are You Ready To Vote Canada?